-This course introduces the students to formal modelling of a macro-economy in terms of analytical tools.
+This course introduces the students to formal modeling of a macro-economy in terms of analytical tools.
 It discusses various alternative theories of output and employment determination in a closed economy in the short run as well as medium run, and the role of policy in this context.
-Teaching methods will include lectures supported by tutorial.